Knowledge-Commons/conversations/Meetings/Massive Wiki Wednesday (ANZ-Asia), 2021-10-19.md

 ### Intent for conversations wiki
 - real people use real conversations - make a more conversational wiki
 - currently we are adding to and commenting on pages
-- Bill and Pete put the matermost thread on the conversations wiki
+- Bill and Pete put the mattermost thread on the conversations wiki
 - use a block quote to do a comment so inline there are notes within notes

 Mark Carranza